 Following that incident, we moved our delivery day to Thursday and haven’t had a single issue since.
 Of course, this says more about the access to our apartment on weekends than it does EveryPlate/UPS/FedEx themselves, but it may be worth noting anyway.
 Luckily, the vast majority of my deliveries over the past 18 months have been perfect, making me happy overall.

 I do want to mention some of EveryPlate’s promotions.
 Not only did I sign up using a “free box” promo from a friend of mine (where all we did was pay shipping) but, soon after becoming members, I was able to activate an offer sent to me in my email presenting us with 20% off our next three orders.
 On the other end of the equation, EveryPlate also has incentives for referring people.
 From time to time, you may be able to share free boxes with friends by providing their email.
 Meanwhile, if you want money off your first box, you can feel free to use my referral link as well.
 I’m honestly not sure how competitive that offer is but, hey, if it helps…

 Has it saved us money?

 Overall, my wife and I have really enjoyed EveryPlate so far.
-In fact, we’ve just decided to try it out for a bit longer but to downgrade to the three meals a week plan.
-While I can’t say how long we’ll be subscribers, what the long-term experience will be, or how it compares to other meal kit delivery services, I can say that I’d at least recommend giving it a shot.
+In fact, as I noted, we’ve not only maintained our subscription since my initial review but also regularly order extra meals.
+While I can’t say how long we’ll be subscribers, what the ultra-long-term experience will be, or how it compares to other meal kit delivery services, I can say that I’d at least recommend giving it a shot.